bjpop/gurita/docs/_sources/index.rst.txt

 Gurita is a command line tool for transforming, analysing, and visualising tabular data in CSV or TSV format.

-At its core Gurita provides a suite of commands, each of which carries out a common data analytics or plotting task.
+At its core Gurita provides a :ref:`suite of commands <list_of_commands>`, each of which carries out a common data analytics or plotting task.
 Additionally, Gurita allows commands to be :ref:`chained together <command_chain>` into flexible analysis pipelines.

 It is designed to be fast and convenient, and is particularly suited to data exploration tasks.
 Input files with large numbers of rows (> millions) are readily supported.